chad-casa/Vespera_IoT/README.md

 Written description of the visual

   # Component Breakdown
-**-	Physical Object- Vespera:** Vespera is a light or luminaire comprised of 72 NeoPixel LEDs which can be controlled by MQTT messages with RGB payloads.
+- **Physical Object- Vespera:** Vespera is a light or luminaire comprised of 72 NeoPixel LEDs which can be controlled by MQTT messages with RGB payloads.
 -	**Breadboard**
   -	**Sensor – ENS160:** Hailege ENS160+AHT21 is a CO2 sensor measuring eCO2 PPM
   -	**Connectivity enabled microcontroller – Arduino:** Arduino MKR1010 is a Wi-Fi enabled micro controller capable of sending MQTT messages.